phillogic/Steiner-PTC-Notes/Term 3 - Stages of Child Development.md

   - Focus is on the holistic development of the child.
   - The goal is to understand child development to recognize and support the new faculties that emerge as the child grows.
   - The curriculum is a response to the child's developmental needs rather than a fixed set of topics.
+  - Steiner quote from [TheEducationOfTheChild] `The day will come when teachers will not be tested for knowledge, or even pedagogical principles, but for what they are as human beings.`

 ## Child Development and Incarnation